 I'm really glad we have Asa and Maya, although I can see they are grieving.
 We are helping each other get through this.
 I never dreamed I would feel this incredibly sad and empty without you, my sweet boy.I knew it would be difficult, but there is no way to prepare for this kind of loss.
 When I feel like crying, I try to remind myself of all the happiness your brought us, and reflect on our many memories and all the fun we had.
 The comfort your presence brought me, and that helps me feel better.
 I know I gave you the best life I was capable of giving.
 Friends and family members joked that you had a better health care plan than most humans.
 You were loved, and will forever be in my heart.

-I'm praying he and Rusty have found each other, and you both are running and playing.
+I'm praying you & Rusty have found each other, and you both are running and playing.
+I think you saw Rusty when I told you it's ok if you leave because of your bark.

 May God keep you both until I can see you again.